-Read below on how to grow plum tree from cuttings and how and when to take plum cuttings.
+Read below on how to grow and propagate plum tree from cuttings and how and when to take plum cuttings.
 Plums can be easily grown from seeds, but the fruits may be different from the parent tree.
 But Growing plums from cuttings will produce the exact clones of the parent trees and will grow fruits of the same quality as the parent trees in a few years as I have grown in Australia.

 The procedure for propagating plums from cuttings is the same for all types of plum trees including hog plum, coco plum, paradise plum, natal plum, june plum, and abajeru or icaco plum trees.